ConcernedCitizen2025/Project2025-Assistant/_questions/122-transparency-accountability-government-decisions.md

 ---
 layout: question
-title: "Transparency and Accountability in Government"
+title: "Ensuring Transparency and Accountability in Government: Analyzing Project 2025"
+description: "Examine how Project 2025 addresses transparency and accountability in government, focusing on the implications of the immunity ruling and potential impacts on democratic oversight."
 ---

-### *What measures does Project 2025 propose to ensure transparency and accountability in government decision-making, particularly regarding executive actions that may be shielded by the immunity ruling?*

 # Ensuring Transparency and Accountability Under Project 2025

+## *What measures does Project 2025 propose to ensure transparency and accountability in government decision-making, particularly regarding executive actions that may be shielded by the immunity ruling?*

 **Introduction**

-Project 2025 outlines a broad agenda aimed at reshaping various aspects of U.S. governance, with a particular emphasis on reducing what it perceives as overreach by the federal bureaucracy.
-However, questions arise about the measures it proposes—or fails to propose—to ensure transparency and accountability, especially in light of the immunity ruling, which could potentially shield executive actions from scrutiny.
+Project 2025 outlines a significant overhaul of U.S. governance, proposing a shift towards greater executive control and reduced federal agency involvement.
+This transformation aims to streamline decision-making and increase responsiveness, yet it raises serious concerns about transparency and accountability.
+The immunity ruling could further obscure executive actions from public scrutiny, challenging the effectiveness of proposed transparency measures.
+This analysis explores how Project 2025’s reforms might impact democratic oversight and public trust in government processes.

 **Proposed Measures for Transparency and Accountability**